Meet The Team

 Paula Manion, Chair

-Paula Manion is the Founder and Chair of City Center NOVA, and also serves the community as a Pediatric Nurse Practitioner and Behavior Health Specialist Children’s Medical Associates in Fairfax.
-Paula has over 25 years experience caring for children from birth through age 22 with a special focus on advocacy and care of children and adolescents with disabilities and mental health issues.
-She is a strong passionate leader for this mission to create affordable, inclusive communities for adults with disabilities in Northern Virginia.
-She is the mother of Michael, an adult with autism, and has witnessed first hand the challenges and barriers he has faced as an adult with a disability and is committed to work closely with other professional organizations and individuals to help find solutions to these problems.
-She is also a board member for the Northern Virginia Pediatric Society and volunteers her time preparing meals for the Lamb Center in Fairfax VA.
+Paula Manion is the Founder and Chair of City Center NOVA, and also serves the community as a Pediatric Nurse Practitioner and Primary Mental Health Care Specialist at Children’s Medical Associates of Northern VA.
+Paula has over 25 years experience caring for children from birth through age 22 with a special focus on advocacy and care of children and adolescents with developmental disabilities and mental health issues.
+She is a strong passionate leader for this mission to create affordable, inclusive communities and meaningful lives for adults with disabilities in Northern Virginia.
+She is married to Joe Manion, the president of City Center NOVA, a vital support to the mission.
+She and her husband have 3 children.
+Their oldest son Michael is an adult with autism, who continues to experience daily challenges and barriers as an adult with a disability.
+She is also a board member for the Northern Virginia Pediatric Society.

 Larysa Kautz, Legal Committee Chair